cliftonh02/ruby-oop-inheritance/readme.md

 ## Framing

-Today you started to learn about object-oriented programming in Ruby and how we can use classes to create a blueprint for objects containing related attributes and methods.
+[This morning](https://github.com/ga-wdi-lessons/ruby-oop) you started to learn about object-oriented programming in Ruby and how we can use classes to create a blueprint for objects containing related attributes and methods.
 Like constructor functions in Javascript, we can then use classes and the `.new` method to produce instances of these objects.

 This afternoon we're going to continue diving intro OOP in Ruby.
 In particular, we'll be taking a look at **inheritance** and how we can pass attributes and methods between classes.